Dorence Atwater: Civil War

 Atwater was only sixteen years old when the American Civil War broke out.
-After listening to a Union recruiter of German nationality, Atwater, too young to serve, lied about his age and joined anyway.
+After listening to a Union recruiter of nationality, Atwater, under the age requirement to serve, lied about his age and joined anyway.
 Although Henry Atwater hauled his disobedient son to Hartford to confess his lie, Atwater really wanted to go to war.
 For over two years, he served as a scout, delivered important messages, and was involved in many battles.
-He wrote to his father telling him how his outfit had destroyed a bridge: "Imagine," he said, "hundreds of men, each with his canteen full of turpentine.
-He pours out the turpentine as he gallops across the bridge, and last man across throws the lit match".
+He wrote to his father informing him how his outfit had destroyed a bridge: "Imagine a body of two-thousand horsemen, each provided with a canteen full of turpentine; when passing over a bridge each man takes his canteen, holds it pointing downward and lets the turpentine run out on the bridge as they ride along.
+The last man strikes a match and sets fire to it."

 Prisoner-of-war

 One morning in July 1863, Atwater was exercising his horse in the woods when he was captured by two Confederates disguised in Yankee uniforms.
 The Battle of Gettysburg had just occurred, and a new prison named Camp Sumter in southwest Georgia, known to the prisoners as Andersonville and to Atwater as "hell itself", had just opened.
 Andersonville had a quota of 400 prisoners a day.
 The Confederates picked up Atwater on their way through Richmond, Virginia, and he was among the first prisoners to be marched to Andersonville.

 Atwater was ill when he arrived and was put into the prison hospital.
 Upon his recovery, his handwriting was discovered again, and he was given the task of keeping the "Death List", a register of those who had died at the camp.
 He was ordered to produce two copies, one for the Confederates and one which, he was told, would go to the United States federal government.
 He suspected the Union would never see this copy and decided to keep his own list, hidden among the papers of the ones belonging to the Confederates.
 All the while, Atwater knew that if the prison leader, Captain Henry Wirz, discovered what he was doing, he would be hanged.

-In September 1864 the prisoners from Andersonville were transferred to Florence, SC.
-On 27 February 1865 Atwater was released to Union authorities.
+In September 1864 the prisoners from Andersonville were transferred to Florence, South Carolina.
+On February 27, 1865, Atwater was released to Union authorities.
 He smuggled the list out with him.